kharmabum/fototropik/_pages/hire-me.md

 In the past I've worked on enterprise web applications for doctors, web and mobile SDKs for developers, control interfaces for neurostimulation devices, data visualizations for patients, social networks for healthy communities, and robust messaging apps for college students.

-I’ve worked at large companies, at startups, and as an independent contractor.
-My focus is on doing high quality work.
-When you hire me, you’ll be guaranteed a good working relationship, attention to detail, and a product we can both be proud of.

 - [Github](https://github.com/kharmabum)
 - [LinkedIn](https://www.linkedin.com/in/foustjc/)